 Identifying core stakeholders and engaging them, especially if you need to put together a business case to get this project approved, is critical for success.
 Face-to-face meetings with stakeholders are effective at getting them interested and thinking about contributing to the website project.

-Different stakeholders have different priorities, depending on their own goals and priorities.
-For example:
+Different stakeholders have different priorities, depending on their own goals:

-• IT departments are concerned with technical objectives they want to achieve and becoming closer to business processes.
+• IT departments are concerned with technical objectives and becoming closer to business processes.

 • Leadership departments are concerned with the bottom line.